APLMF

 6.1 Legal and technical requirements for verification and reverification

-All new or repaired weighing or measuring instruments can only be used for trade purposes after they have been verified, approved and stamped by SPRING Singapore or an Authorised Verifier.
+All new or repaired weighing or measuring instruments can only be used for trade purposes after they have been verified, approved and stamped by The WMO or an Authorised Verifier.
 The instrument which has been passed as fit for trade use will be sealed and stamped with a reference number.

 The basic requirements for verification and certification are: